Dick Jewell’s World of Magic Movement

 Dick Jewell: The first one I framed in a big gold leaf frame with like those beautiful black sides.
 That one sold framed and the other two sold unframed.

 Steve Williams: So your problem is with consistent selling?
 Isn’t that the case with every artist though?

 Dick Jewell: No!
 Not if you’re Damian Hurst or someone – everything’s sold before you’ve fucking done it!
-That maybe the case with about half a dozen artists, but then there’s like another God knows how many thousand of us out there still doing it.
+That may be the case with about half a dozen artists, but then there’s like another God knows how many thousands of us out there still doing it.

 That’s what it’s about, it’s about looking, having a look at the state of the art now – the state of photography now.
 And my film really digs that.
 It’s a simple idea but really there’s a lot in there, it’s loaded!
 It’s very loaded.
 There’s everything in there…It’s real you know.

 Steve Williams: Fantastic!

 Dick Jewell: I just keep going, but I know damn well it’s a very hard thing to sell – a fucking two-hour film called ‘Jewell’.
 But that’s not why I do it is it.

 Michael ‘The Dood’ Edwards